trothaar/100-days-of-code/r1-log.md

 ## Captain's Log

+### R1D27 - December 31, 2017
+Continued working through the React tutorials on the Free Code Camp Beta.

 ### R1D26 - December 30, 2017
 Worked through some of the React tutorials on the Free Code Camp Beta.